Erika Hayasaki

 There is a level of psychological exploration that goes into this kind of work too.
 It’s important to understand what drives someone.

 I care about the people I write about, and as a journalist I am not ashamed to say that.
-I have written about former criminals and murderers before, and found the ability within myself to empathize with them too.
-Caring doesn’t mean I won’t write about imperfections and character defects.
+I have written about former people I do not agree with.
+Even murderers.
+I find an ability within myself to empathize with them too.
+Caring doesn’t mean I won’t write about imperfections or character flaws.

 When I find that special person I want to write about, I often want to know everything about their daily habits, childhoods, pivotal moments, mannerisms, households, families.
 From before birth, to now.
 I call it the “chronological lifeline.”